BRICS urge G20 efforts to boost global recovery

 The statement reflects concerns among developing nations over the prospect that the U.S. Federal Reserve will scale back its ultra-loose monetary policy, and a view that Europe is not doing enough to promote a demand-driven recovery.

-The BRICS also agreed to contribute $100 billion to a joint currency reserve pool.
+The BRICS also agreed to contribute $100 billion (64 billion pounds) to a joint currency reserve pool.
 China will commit $41 billion; Brazil, India and Russia $18 billion each; and South Africa $5 billion.

+(Reporting by Katya Golubkova; Writing by Douglas Busvine; editing by Ron Askew)